-7. Drag and drop Update Actions onto the not-set node in the Expression Tree.
+- 7. Drag and drop Update Actions onto the not-set node in the Expression Tree.

+- equal

+equal

+· equal

+· Weeting Room'

+· equal

+· User Name

+'asherma'

+[Update Actions]

 You can view the text version of the named expression by hovering your mouse over it.